veeseekay/fooflix/README.md

 * $ cd fooflix
 * $ ./gradlew clean build
 * $ ./gradlew bootRun
+* Run Load Me request to load sample data set
+* View movies, user, ratings, reviews, up/down votes created in the neo4j browser
+* Start running the postman requests in order
+* Run [POST] movie cast and view changes in neo4j browser, you should see "Paul Goddard" added as cast "Agent Brown" for movie id 603
+* Run [POST] movie crew and view changes in neo4j browser, you should see 2 additional directors for movie id 603
+* Run the get paginated, update and create movie requests.
+Ensure you send the right movie "id" in the request body for update
+* Run the get paginated, update and create user requests.
+Ensure you send the right user "id" in the request body for update
+* Play around with rest of the requests for reviews and ratings

 # The Stack
 These are the components of our Restful Application: